tantinlala/TheFishboneProject/README.md

 https://docs.google.com/document/d/1xG1w0Y_Nvqp_WWqnbBdi3uOyZVYoA6VE1zIdaNaDR1E/edit?usp=sharing

 ## How to Contribute
+### Tools Used
 The tool used to create the fishbone diagrams in this project is XMind (https://www.xmind.net).
 The free version has all the features needed to contribute to this project.

 Another tool I would recommend downloading is Sourcetree (https://www.sourcetreeapp.com).
 This application makes the process of project collaboration through git/github easier and more intuitive compared to git's normal command-line interface.

+### How To Collaborate With Git/Github
+1. Create a github account

-To collaborate, first create a github account.
-Then, message me with your github username.
+2. Message me with your github username.
 I will add you as a collaborator.

-If you want to add a new incident, create a branch off of "forPublicViewing" with "incident/" pre-appended to your name for the incident (e.g. incident/philandoCastile).
+3. If you want to add a new incident, create a branch off of "forPublicViewing" with "incident/" pre-appended to your name for the incident (e.g. incident/philandoCastile).
 In your branch, create a new folder with the name of your incident.
 This new folder is where the XMind document will be stored, along with any associated documents related to the incident.

-When you are ready to publish your fishbone diagram for the incident for public viewing, create a pull request to merge your branch into "forPublicViewing" and tag a fellow collaborator for review.
+4. When you want to publish your fishbone diagram for the incident for public viewing, create a pull request to merge your branch into "forPublicViewing" and tag a fellow collaborator for review.
 Approval from a collaborator is required before merging into "forPublicViewing".

-When the pull request/review has been approved, and the branch has been merged into "forPublicViewing", we will share the XMind document to the following gallery: https://www.xmind.net/share/ and link to the published diagram on the google doc linked above.
+5. When the pull request/review has been approved, and the branch has been merged into "forPublicViewing", we will share the XMind document to the following gallery: https://www.xmind.net/share/ and link to the published diagram on the google doc linked above.

 ## Best Practices